AvansTi/TMTI-IMCAPP-Lesmateriaal/_includes/week01/Environment-setup.md

 python -m pip install --user -r $IDF_PATH/requirements.txt
 ```

-Please check the version of the Python interpreter that you will be using with ESP-IDF.
+>Please check the version of the Python interpreter that you will be using with ESP-IDF.
 For this, run the command ```python --version``` and depending on the result, you might want to use `python2`, `python2.7` or similar instead of just `python`, e.g.:

-.tip
+{: .tip}

 ## Step 5.
 Start a Project